arangodb/arangodb/Documentation/Books/Manual/Tutorials/Kubernetes/BareMetal.md

   taint "node-role.kubernetes.io/master:" not found
 ```

-- Wait for nodes to get ready and sanity checking
+Wait for nodes to get ready and sanity checking.
 After some brief period, you should see that your nodes are good to go:

 ```